hikeventures/hikeventures.github.io/_posts/2015-05-06-Best-satellite-messenger-locator-beacons.markdown

 tags: [articles, best, gps]
 ---

 A satellite messenger, GPS Tracker or a Personal Locator Beacon should be with you on your hiking, backpacking, packrafting or kayaking trip if you are planning to go to areas where you don't have any phone reception.
 In case of an accident you won't be able to call for help without a satellite messenger.
-Here is our list of the best satellite messengers and personal locator beacons for 2016.
+Here is my list of the best satellite messengers and personal locator beacons for 2016.

 <a rel="nofollow" href="http://www.amazon.com/gp/product/B0083KHR3W/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B0083KHR3W&linkCode=as2&tag=hikeve-20&linkId=JA77DOCMUQDNHR6Q"><img border="0" src="http://ws-na.amazon-adsystem.com/widgets/q?_encoding=UTF8&ASIN=B0083KHR3W&Format=_SL250_&ID=AsinImage&MarketPlace=US&ServiceVersion=20070822&WS=1&tag=hikeve-20" ></a><img src="http://ir-na.amazon-adsystem.com/e/ir?t=hikeve-20&l=as2&o=1&a=B0083KHR3W" width="1" height="1" border="0" alt="" style="border:none !important; margin:0px !important;" />

 <!--more-->

 With a Satellite Messenger you can also inform your family and friends about your current location and that everything is fine with you so they don't have to worry.
-Here an example: We have been once to the [Sarek National park](http://www.hikeventures.com/hiking-and-packrafting-in-sarek-day-1/ "Sarek National Park") in Sweden where we didn't have phone reception and on this trip we decided that we will definitely take a satellite messenger with us if we go there again in the future.
+Here an example: I have been once to the [Sarek National park](http://www.hikeventures.com/hiking-and-packrafting-in-sarek-day-1/ "Sarek National Park") in Sweden where I didn't have phone reception and on this trip I decided that we will definitely take a satellite messenger with me if I would ever go there again in the future.
 It can take up to 2-3 days to get out of the National Park and in case of an emergency it might be quite hard to find help as you may only see 2 other hikers a day if at all.

 ---